Chart Color Schemes

 Population growth drivers in Burnside Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Burnside Heights is around 6,524, reflecting a 147-person increase (2.3%) since the 2021 Census figure of 6,377 people.
-This growth was inferred from AreaSearch's resident population estimate of 6,499 in Jun 2024 and validated new addresses since the Census date.
-The population density is 3,262 persons per square kilometer, placing Burnside Heights in the upper quartile nationally according to AreaSearch assessments.
-Overseas migration contributed approximately 63.0% of recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of Burnside Heights is around 6,524, reflecting an increase of 147 people since the 2021 Census which reported a population of 6,377.
+This growth is inferred from AreaSearch's estimation of the resident population at 6,499 based on latest ERP data release by ABS in June 2024 and validation of 8 new addresses since the Census date.
+The population density ratio stands at 3,262 persons per square kilometer, placing Burnside Heights in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 63.0% of overall population gains during recent periods.
+AreaSearch's projections for Burnside Heights are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation method for areas not covered by ABS data.

 Frequently Asked Questions - Population